arttumiettinen/pi2/README.md

 ## Binaries

-Pre-built binaries for Windows and CentOS Linux can be downloaded from the [releases page](https://github.com/arttumiettinen/pi2/releases).
+Pre-built binaries for Windows can be downloaded from the [releases page](https://github.com/arttumiettinen/pi2/releases).

 ## Design decisions